paul-eff/SmallAdditions/README.md

   - Auto-replanting possible
 ### Passive features:
 - x% in world have to sleep for next day
-- Broken tool refill
+- Broken tool refill (Bundle currently not supported)
   - Ignores Silk Touch and Fortune tools
   - When veining (breaking all of the same type): Will use all tools in inventory, applicable for the material, until job done
-- Empty ItemStack refill
+- Empty ItemStack refill (Bundle currently not supported)
-- Broken Armor refill
+- Broken Armor refill (Bundle currently not supported)
 - Deathboxes
 - First time joined book
 - Smelting recipes: